 Who may apply?

-Applicants are required to provide their own self care.
+Applicants are required to provide their own self-care.
 Applicants needing assistance with self-care may bring a caregiver with them to attend camp.
 This is a recreational program, not a nursing or care facility.
 Applicants must be able to eat, bathe, dress and toilet themselves independently.
 Persons wishing to apply who need personal care assistance are required to bring a caregiver with them.
 Sighted individuals may apply to accompany campers as caregiver, spouse, companion, legal guardian, or minor child of the camper.
 A nurse is on staff throughout the summer.
 The nurse is available to assist with medication administration, blood sugar monitoring, and blood pressure monitoring.

 Blind or visually impaired youth accompanied by a parent/guardian are welcome.

-Campers with service dogs are welcome.
+Campers with service dogs only are welcome.

-On the Sunday evening of your arrival we will have an orientation session with introductions of all staff and campers.
+On the Sunday evening of your arrival, we will have an orientation session with introductions of all staff and campers.
 Starting Monday morning the activities commence.
 You may choose to participate as much or as little as you like.
 Some attendees enjoy trying as many options as possible, while others prefer to relax on our porches in our many rocking chairs.
 Unlike a children’s camp, your experience here is directed by you.

 Other Entertainments: Musical groups are often our guest entertainers.
 Our campers produce their own weekly talent show.
 Bingo is a favorite pastime in our program.
-Our weekly dances feature themes like pajama party, western, luau/beach, etc. Local Lions clubs often provide entertainment like trivia contests and karaoke singing.
+Our weekly dances feature themes like a pajama party, western, luau/beach, etc. Local Lions clubs often provide entertainment like trivia contests and karaoke singing.
 We feature speakers on a variety of topics as well.